1-2-1 teenage dog training in Exeter and Tiverton

 The first step is a chat about the type of life you’re looking forward to with your dog and the teenage troubles that are holding you back.

-Adolescent dog training FAQs
+Teenage dog training FAQs

 If your puppy is younger than 5 months the Your Young Adventurer programme is right for them.
 And if they’re older than 18 months the Your Adaptable Companion training programme is right for them.

-Having an adolescent dog is very different to having a puppy.
+• Having an teenage dog is very different to having a puppy.
 Teenage dogs come with their own challenges and many people struggle with their teen dog’s behaviour.
-Adolescent dog training helps you understand your teen dog better so you can enjoy what is often a stressful period of your dog’s development.
+Teenage dog training helps you understand your teen dog better so you can enjoy what is often a stressful period of your dog’s development.
 It’s common for teenage dogs to appear to forget behaviours they learnt as puppy.
 So it’s important to keep working on your dog’s training throughout their adolescent period if you want them to become a well-trained adult dog.